Our Emergency Beirut Appeal is now live.

-The British charity Fellowship and Aid to the Christians of the East (FACE) strives to preserve the heritage of Eastern Christians by enabling them to stay in their homelands where Christianity was born and first spread, so that Eastern Christians remain a living testament to the roots and legitimacy of the Christian presence in Arabic society, and continue to be mediators of peace and a force for good in the Middle East, as well as a source of inspiration to Western Christians.
-FACE supports the work of the bishops, priests, and religious of the Eastern Churches by offering grant aid to their local projects in education, pastoral support, health care and evangelisation, to the benefit of all, regardless of faith or race.
+Fellowship and Aid to the Christians of the East (FACE) strives to preserve the heritage of Eastern Christians by enabling them to stay in their homelands where Christianity was born and first spread.
+Eastern Christians remain a living testament to the roots and legitimacy of the Christian presence in Arabic society, and continue to be mediators of peace and a force for good in the Middle East, as well as a source of inspiration to Western Christians.
+FACE supports the work of the bishops, priests, and religious of the Eastern Churches by offering grant aid to their local projects in education, health, alleviation of poverty, ecumenical and inter-religious dialogue, to the benefit of all, regardless of faith or race.

 - to remain in their homelands, where Christianity was born and first spread;